 Abstain from the disputes of fools who are without instruction, for you know that they generate conflict.
 But a Servant of Our Lord ought not to fight, but to be humble toward every person, instructive and long-suffering that he may instruct with humility those who dispute against him.
-Perhaps God will give them repentance and they will know the truth, and they will remember their souls and break loose from the trap of Satan by whom they were captured for his pleasure.
+Perhaps God will give them repentance and they will know the TRUTH, and they will remember their souls and break loose from the trap of Satan by whom they were captured for his pleasure.
 2Timothy 2:23-26 (FCAB)

-…the LORD hath a controversy with the inhabitants of the land, because there is no truth, nor mercy, nor knowledge of God in the land.
+…the LORD hath a controversy with the inhabitants of the land, because there is no TRUTH, nor mercy, nor knowledge of God in the land.
 Hosea 4:1 (KJV)

-Speaking to Thomas, Jesus declared of Himself,
+Speaking to Thomas, Jesus had declared of Himself,

 I AM… the TRUTH… John 14:6 (KJV)

-Jesus did NOT say He had come to learn what is true over time, and only after much study.
-He did NOT say He was someone who held truth to be dear.
-He did NOT say He was simply a truth, one of many truths, implying that others may also be a truth.
+Jesus did not say He had come to learn what is true over time, and only after much study.
+He did not say He was someone who held truth to be dear.
+He did not say He was simply a truth, one of many truths, implying that others may also be a truth.

-“..When he, the Spirit of truth, is come, he will guide you into all truth.
+…When he, the Spirit of TRUTH, is come, he will guide you into all TRUTH.
 John 16:13

 But for all the others?
 Paul warned Timothy of those who are…

-Jesus certainly did NOT tell Nicodemus:
+Jesus certainly did not tell Nicodemus:

-For God so loved the world that He temporarily gave us simplistic and superstitious beliefs until we were evolved enough to successfully replace “trust in God” with “trust the science.”
+For God so loved the world that He temporarily gave us simplistic and superstitious beliefs until we were evolved enough to successfully replace trust in God with “trust the science.”

-Jesus DID say:
+However, Jesus did say:

-For God loved the world in this way: so much that he would give up his Son, The Only One, so that everyone who trusts in him shall not be lost, but he shall have eternal life.”John 3:16 (FCAB)
+For God loved the world in this way: so much that he would give up his Son, The Only One, so that everyone who trusts in HIM shall not be lost, but he shall have eternal life.
+John 3:16 (FCAB)

 According to the vision God gave to Daniel, there will be a whole lot more information available to mankind at the time of the end.
 Please take note of precisely what is written: